josegonzalez/minui-sftpgo-server-pak/README.md

 ### Configuration

+Your userdata folder with the configuration files is located at `$SDCARD_PATH/.userdata/$PLATFORM/FTP Server.pak/`.

 #### ftp-port

 By default, `sftpgo` runs the FTP server on port `21`.
-To run it on a different port, create a file named `ftp-port` in the pak folder with the desired port number as the contents of the file.
+To run it on a different port, create a file named `ftp-port` in the userdata folder with the desired port number as the contents of the file.
 This will be used on subsequent runs for the port to run the FTP server on.

 #### http-port

 By default, `sftpgo` runs the http ui on port `8888`.
-To run it on a different port, create a file named `http-port` in the pak folder with the desired port number as the contents of the file.
+To run it on a different port, create a file named `http-port` in the userdata folder with the desired port number as the contents of the file.
 This will be used on subsequent runs for the port to run the http ui on.

 ### password

-Creating a file named `password` will result in the contents of that file being used as the password for the `minui` user.
+Creating a file named `password` in the userdata folder will result in the contents of that file being used as the password for the `minui` user.
 If not specified, the password is set to `minui`.